Anushka299/Secure_Remote_FileServer_Project/README.md

   - Using correct user names and password we can access file suing `smbclient //<----server-tun0-ip--->/<file> -U <username>` (as example `smbclient //10.8.0.1/Finance -U Sunil`)
   - We can use command like ls to list down files, put and get to file download and upload.
   - Also we can mount the shared folder using `sudo mount -t cifs //<----server-tun0-ip--->/<file> <mounting_directory> -o username=<username>,password=<password>`

+## Features

+- Encrypted access to shared folder via OpenVPN
+- Samba share with configurable permissions
+- Realistic secure remote-access environment

+## Summary

+This is small lab which demostrate how implement secure remote file share using oprnVPN and smb server with UFW.